Mermaid Scales Pendant

 To make sure no resin starts to seep into the paper, I sealed the back with white paint.
 I found it sealed things out better than the Tacky glue did.
-If you are doing this with Mod Podge, do that to the back and edges instead.
+If you are doing this with glue, do that to the back and edges instead.
 I did the layers twice.

 For this project, I went with Resin Obsession resin, since it cures significantly harder and clearer than other resins.
-I mixed 15 mL of resin, and split it between three equally, which was 5 mL for each cast, which ended up being the perfect amount.
+I mixed 15 mL of resin and split it between three equally, which was 5 mL for each cast, which ended up being the perfect amount.
 After they are poured, gently place the paper pieces over the resin, and gently press down.
 The resin shouldn’t entirely submerge it, it should just lay on top of it.
 Gently push it in just to make sure the sides are in the resin, but try to not get resin on the back.
-Let that set for a couple hours.
+Let that sit for a couple of hours.

 I again split it between the three pendants so I would have a lovely little halo of gold around the pendants.
 Then, I let it sit overnight, and it was ready to be taken out of the mold by morning.

 And after a bit of trimming, sanding, and clear coating, here is the final result!
-I adore how they turned out, and was super glad I went with the gold backing for them.
+I adore how they turned out and was super glad I went with the gold backing for them.
 I think a mermaid scales pendant would be great for a costume, coasters, or a lovely set of matching earrings and necklace!